geekdenz/tree-hof/README.md

 # tree-hof
 JS/TS Tree Higher Order Functions

+# NOTE

+PLEASE DO NOT USE JUST YET!
+I've only started this project yesterday and I believe no version is properly usable yet.
+It will be soon, so please check from version 1.2.0.

 ## Why?

  * Wanted to create an easy to use, generic tree traversal library.